Antix-Development/electro/README.md

 'unmaximized'
 'minimized'
 'restored'
+'resized' // A normal resize by dragging edges of window
 ```

+> *NOTE:* The callback will also be passed an ElectronJS `Rectangle` object describing the bounds of the window.

 > *NOTE:* You only need to set a callback if you need to do something when the Electro window resizes.